Annual Legislative Report

 Cracking Down on Offshore Tax Evasion.
-Pressed for passage of the Stop Tax Haven Abuse Act, S. 1346, to close offshore tax loopholes and strengthen offshore tax enforcement.
-Offshore abuses are estimated to cost the Treasury $100 billion in lost revenue each year.
-The reforms are the product of a series of hearings by the Permanent Subcommittee on Investigations, which Sen. Levin chairs.
-Some provisions from earlier versions of the bill have been enacted into law in recent years, but more is needed.
+Reintroduced the Stop Tax Haven Abuse Act, S. 1533, to close offshore tax loopholes and strengthen offshore tax enforcement.
+Offshore abuses cost the Treasury more than $100 billion in lost revenue each year.
+The bill, which would raise at least $220 billion over ten years, is the product of a series of hearings by the Permanent Subcommittee on Investigations, which Levin chairs.
+While some provisions from earlier versions of the bill were enacted into law, more is needed.

 THE GREAT LAKES

-Restoration of the Great Lakes.
-Led effort to help secure funding of $300 million (annualized) for the Great Lakes Restoration Initiative, an inter-agency initiative that works to clean up toxics, combats invasive species, prevents polluted run-off from watersheds, restores wetlands and other vital habitats.
+Restoring the Great Lakes.
+Led effort to help secure funding of $300 million for the Great Lakes Restoration Initiative, an inter-agency initiative that works to clean up toxics, combat invasive species, prevent polluted runoff from watersheds, and restore wetlands and other vital habitats.